Rights During Property Searches On Juveniles

 Being a juvenile and facing criminal charges is a frightening experience.
-It’s also difficult for the parents of the child, who may not know how best to help them.
+It’s also difficult for the parents of juveniles, who may not know how best to help them.
 First and foremost, it’s critical to understand the rights of the defendant and how you can protect them.
 Here’s what you need to know.

 School officials have the right to search your locker, backpack, and person if they have reasonable suspicion that a crime or school violation has occurred, even if you do not consent to the search.
 However, your personal vehicle, your home, and any other personal property may not be searched without your consent, probable cause, or a search warrant by law enforcement officers if you are not on school property.
 You should politely decline to consent to any search at any time and notify your parent, guardian, or lawyer if a search was conducted.

-Rights During Questioning
+Juveniles Rights During Questioning

 Juveniles have the right to remain silent just like adults do when being questioned by police.
 Furthermore, they also have the right to the presence of their parent or guardian while being interviewed or questioned.
 If taken aside for questioning at school, a juvenile should request that their parent be informed and their presence requested before saying anything.
-They are not required to answer any questions without their guardian present.
+They are not required to answer any questions without their guardians present.
 If outside of school, juveniles do not have to provide any information to the police other than what is required for identification.